con2/edegal/backend/README.md

 ### The Traditional Way

 If, for some reason, you want to develop the Edegal backend without using Docker, follow these instructions.
+Note that you have to setup the frontend for development separately: see `frontend/README.md`.

 What is assumed:

 * An UNIX-like operating system such as Ubuntu, CentOS or Mac OS X
-* Python 3.6 and a working `virtualenv` or `venv` tool
+* Python 3.7 and a working `virtualenv` or `venv` tool

 Cheats for Debian/Ubuntu: